 Albacore tuna belong to the Scombridae family (mackerels, tunas).

-Albacore are caught by smaller New Zealand vessels using the troll, pole, and longline methods.
+Albacore tuna is caught using the troll, pole, and longline methods.

 Albacore tuna meat is oily.
 It is suitable for

 Albacore tuna flesh is pinkish in colour and its meat is sometimes called 'the chicken of the sea'.

 Most albacore tuna caught in New Zealand waters is frozen and sent for canning in factories around the Pacific, for example in Thailand and American Samoa.

 Albacore tuna is a good source of Phosphorus, Selenium, Vitamin B12 and Vitamin D; and a source of Iodine, Potassium and Niacin (vitamin B3).